 Most errors are caused by incorrect firmware on the aircraft.

-Advanced Settings in the GO app:
+Within "Advanced Settings" in the DJI GO app:

-Enable Multiple Flight Mode should be on
+"Enable Multiple Flight Mode" should be ON.

 Try to improve the remote control signal.

-If that does not work, open the DJI GO app and:
+- If that does not work, open the DJI GO app and:

 - Check for warnings.